knightjdr/cellmap-scripts/safe/README.md

 #### Assign representative term for domains

-Use the summary.xlsx from the previous step and the attribute_properties_annotation-highest.txt file to determine the representative term to use for each SAFE domain.
+Use the domain-summary.xlsx from the previous step and the attribute_properties_annotation-highest.txt file to determine the representative term to use for each SAFE domain.
 See file in scripts folder called sample-safe-terms.txt on how to record this information into a file.

 1. Select a representative term.
 If multiple terms, separate them with comma.